SHREYAS-CSE-CMRIT/termpProj/README.md

 Contains:

   * A simple Express `Hello World!` on port 8080
-  * A Dockerfile to deploy with Docker locally or in the cloud
+  * A Dockerfile to deploy with Docker locally or in the cloud.
   * Kubernetes yaml files for creating a service and a load balancer.

 # TBD